rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 cd reliable-producer
 ./run.sh
 ```
 2. Launch the consumer.
-It will fail to process tradeId `3` two times.
-However, SCS
- retries it 3 times.
+But this time we configure it with a dlq.
 ```
 cd reliable-consumer
-./run.sh --chaos.tradeId=3 --chaos.maxFailTimes=2
+SPRING_PROFILES_ACTIVE=dlq ./run.sh --chaos.tradeId=3 --chaos.maxFailTimes=3 --server.port=8082
 ```
-3. Notice in the consumer log how it fails and the message is retried.
-We can try to
+3. Notice in the consumer log how it fails and the message is retried 3 times and then
-kill the consumer before it exhausts all the attempts to ensure that the message
-stays in the queue, i.e. it is not lost.
+it moves onto the next message.
+4. Go to the management ui and look for a new queue, called `d`.
+It has our message.

 ### Verify delivery guarantee - Consumer gives up after failing to process a message